Mueang Samut Sakhon district: History

-Locals still refer to Mueang Samut Sakhon District by its old name, Mahachai.
+Despite the official name, locals still commonly refer to Mueang Samut Sakhon as Mahachai.

-In addition to being called Mahachai, Samut Sakhon also has another name in Teochew dialect, Lang-Ka-Su (龍仔厝; pinyin: Lóng zǐ cuò), literally means 'home of dragon descendants'.
-The name mentioned in Chinese historical records for more than 1,000 years.
-Therefore, it is assumed that Mueang Samut Sakhon was home to the Chinese (included Thai of Chinese descent) for a long time, because the location in this area is directly at the Tha Chin River mouth.
-Therefore, it is especially suitable for maritime trade.
-Until now, Lang-Ka-Su is still another informal name refers Mueang Samut Sakhon.
+In addition to Mahachai, the city is also known by the Teochew name Lang-Ka-Su (龍仔厝; pinyin: Lóng zǐ cuò), which literally means "home of dragon descendants".
+This name has been recorded in Chinese historical texts for over a thousand years, suggesting that Samut Sakhon has long been home to Chinese settlers and people of Chinese descent.
+Its strategic location at the mouth of the Tha Chin River made it a prime site for maritime trade.
+To this day, Lang-Ka-Su remains a widely recognized informal name for the area.

-In September 2013, the wreck of an ancient Arab ship was excavated at a shrimp farm in Phanthai Norasing Subdistrict, Mueang Samut Sakhon District.
-Hence it was named "Phanom-Surin Ship" after the couple who own the shrimp farm.
-It is considered the oldest shipwreck archaeological site in Thailand and Southeast Asia.
+In September 2013, the wreck of an ancient Arab trading ship was discovered at a shrimp farm in Phanthai Norasing Subdistrict, Mueang Samut Sakhon District.
+The ship was named the "Phanom-Surin Ship" after the couple who owned the land.
+It is considered the oldest shipwreck archaeological site ever found in Thailand and Southeast Asia.

-This ship is a merchant ship dating back to the 9th century, corresponds to the Dvaravati period.
-This is a good piece of evidence indicates that Tha Chin River is the route that the Dvaravati Kingdom used to connect with the outside world.
+The ship is believed to date back to the 9th century, corresponding to the Dvaravati period, and serves as compelling evidence that the Tha Chin River was once a key maritime route linking the Dvaravati Kingdom with the wider world.

 Geography

+The general topography of the district is a coastal lowland about 1 meter above sea level.
+There are no islands, mountains or minerals.
+The main watercourse of Samut Sakhon, Tha Chin River flows into the Gulf of Thailand at Bang Ya Phraek subdistrict.

-Neighbouring districts are (from the west clockwise): Mueang Samut Songkhram of Samut Songkhram Province; Ban Phaeo and Krathum Baen of Samut Sakhon Province; and Bang Bon and Bang Khun Thian of Bangkok.
+Neighbouring districts are (from the west clockwise): Mueang Samut Songkhram of Samut Songkhram province; Ban Phaeo and Krathum Baen of Samut Sakhon province; and Bang Bon and Bang Khun Thian of Bangkok.
 To the south is the Bay of Bangkok.

 Environment

-Samut Sakhon Province has more than 6,000 small- and medium-sized factories, many of them in this district.
-Soil and water samples from the industrial area of Mueang District were found to be contaminated with high levels of arsenic, lead, cadmium, chromium, zinc, copper, and nickel.
+Samut Sakhon province has more than 6,000 small- and medium-sized factories, many of them in this district.
+Soil and water samples from the industrial area of Mueang district were found to be contaminated with high levels of arsenic, lead, cadmium, chromium, zinc, copper, and nickel.
 High levels of persistent organic pollutants (POPS), byproducts of industrial processes, were present in eggs from free-range chickens.
 An egg tested by researchers was found to have 84 nanograms per kilogram of dioxins and furans, a level 33 times higher than the safety limit observed by the European Union.

 Administration

+Provincial government

+The district is divided into 18 subdistricts (tambons), which are further subdivided into 116 villages (mubans).